GitHub Projects - Do you know how to do Scrum?

 Figure: Create a new GitHub Project

-1. You will see a window with options for your new Iteration, name it Sprint and enter Start on and Duration.
+4. You will see your new sprint created with settings.
+Click on the field you wish to edit to modify - name it Sprint ‘X’ and enter Start on date and Duration.

 Figure: Pick the name and the dates via the Iteration field options

-1. Voila!
+7. Voila!
 You have Scrum all setup!
-For bonus points check out the workflow screen where you can automate parts of your issue workflow
+For bonus points check out the insights screen where we can gather specific data about our teams work.

 We open source.
 Powered by GitHub